EricqyHan/me/zet/20220507082531/README.md

-# How to make a zettle entry
+# How to make a zettelkasten entry

 https://rwx.gg/lang/md/basic/